Gifted and Talented Education at Good Shepherd

 IDENTIFICATION

-PROGRAMMES FOR GIFTED AND TALENDED STUDENTS
+PROGRAMMES FOR GIFTED AND TALENTED STUDENTS

 Classroom-based programmes

 Most provision for gifted and talented students occurs within classroom programmes through personalized and differentiated learning.
-This means that all aspect of learning - content, process and product - are differentiated to meed the needs of each learner or group of learners.
+This means that all aspect of learning - content, process and product - are differentiated to meet the needs of each learner or group of learners.
 Classroom teachers use the following strategies:

 - Assessment for learning principles which encourage children to take control of their